Arctic Ice

 The Arctic has warmed twice as fast as the rest of the globe.

-Our nurturing climate is at risk when the decrease in Arctic sea ice is 13.7% per decade.
+Our nurturing climate is at risk: The Arctic sea ice is decreasing by 13.7% per decade.

 Arctic Sea Ice Area: Daily graph